 While we were in a pub chewing the fat with the Tories, a few hundred others were outside, protesting with Disabled People Against the Cuts (DPAC) – the incident where Boris Johnson got pelted with plastic balls.
 While throwing things and shouting may feel cathartic for some, it’s not for me.
 Especially when the target simply smirks at you and banks the incident for an amusing anecdote.
 However, it is very likely that, had I had the life experiences that many of those at the DPAC protest have had, I too would have been too angry to talk.

 It was hard to get started.

-Although I’d already spent half an hour charming delegates into taking a copy of Counterfire, it took me another 30 minutes to psych myself up to stop one of them on the street and ask him what he thought of the protests.
-I found it easier than Brendan did, I think, which is funny.
+Although I’d already spent half an hour charming delegates into taking a copy of the Counterfire pamphlet, it took me another 30 minutes to psych myself up to stop one of them on the street and ask him what he thought of the protests.
+I found it easier than Brendan did, I think, which I wasn’t expecting.
 Maybe I’ve had more practice at talking when I don’t feel like it.
 After a couple of semi-successful conversations we decided to take our mission to the pub, where the Tories were more stationary, and there was beer.

 I used the following questions to get things going:

 - Why are you here?